Back to Blog

 Elderly couple sitting at a kitchen table making end-of-life plans together.
 The woman writes in a notebook while the man reviews a document, symbolizing last wishes, advance care directives, and estate planning for families.

 No one wants to imagine the end of their story.
 Yet when families plan ahead, they give one another the most loving gifts of all: peace of mind.
-According to a 2023 survey by The Conversation Project, 92% of people say discussing end-of-life care is important, but only 32% have had the conversation.
-That gap doesn’t just leave room for uncertainty, but also stress and heartache.
+According to The Conversation Project's 2018 National Survey, 92% of people say discussing end-of-life care is important, but only 32% have actually had the conversation.
+That gap doesn't just leave room for uncertainty — it leaves room for stress and heartache.

-This article explores what last wishes are, why they matter, and how tools like Caily can help you with your loved one’s legacy without unnecessary chaos.
+This article explores what last wishes are, why they matter, and how tools like Caily can help your family stay connected and informed when it matters most.

 What Are Last Wishes?